 - Advance purchase of advertising in which Government will make advance payment for government agency advertising space for 2020/21, to eligible media organisations.

 Manatū Taonga encourages everyone in the sector to take advantage of the assistance that is been made available through the Government’s COVID-19 Financial Support Package

 - Wage subsidy scheme and extension

 - Business cash flow and tax measures.

-The wage subsidy component of this package was extended on Monday 23 March to include all New Zealand employers, contractors, sole traders, self-employed people, registered charities and incorporate societies.
+The wage subsidy component of this package includes all New Zealand employers, contractors, sole traders, self-employed people, registered charities and incorporated societies.